Audio Technica AT-LP60 Review

 Audio Technica AT-LP60 USB also performs well when used as a simple record player.
 This turntable can be used with different stereo systems by conveniently switching a built-in pre-amplifier from phono to line level.
 A majority of the vinyl lovers and casual listeners prefer to use this automatic machine, but this record player may not have the capacity to please the most trained ears.

-- Fully automatic belt drive turntable operation with 2 speeds: 33 1/3, 45...
+- Fully automatic operation with two speeds: 33-1/3 and 45 RPM

-- Anti resonance, die cast aluminum platter
+- Anti-resonance, die-cast aluminum platter

 This turntable is considered the most decent sound quality player that retails at a lower price range.
 This device is hard to beat among other turntables at a similar price.
 The manufacturer usually displays this device as an “LP-to-Digital Recording System” that reflects the particular purpose with which this device was designed to do.
 The manufacturer, Audio-Technica, is a famous company that produces high-quality products and well respected for its outstanding customer service.

-While advertising Audio Technica AT-LP60 USB as a “Recording System”, some reviewers view it as just a marketing strategy and therefore, they claim this marketing strategy can be misleading.
+While advertising Audio Technica AT-LP60 USB as a “Recording System”, some reviewers view it as just a marketing strategy, and therefore, they claim this marketing strategy can be misleading.
 Users should understand that this device cannot perform the recording itself, but the recording process is done by the software and the computer.

 Based on customer reviews, some users have found the process of recording using this device difficult and time-consuming.
 The users should understand almost all turntables may be used to convert your music to a digital format without the utilization of a USB port.
 Before this transfer is made, the users should use the right connection and good software to ensure this process is successful.

 It is advisable that customers understand how to use this product after purchasing it.
-They should view this product as the best, automatic record player, easy to use and can be used to digitized the users’ vinyl collection.
+They should view this product as the best, automatic record player, easy to use, and can be used to digitized the users’ vinyl collection.
 The customers should never purchase this turntable because it is advertised as a recording system, as a customer you should know that any turntable can be used as a record player.
 Thus, it is worthwhile to look for the turntables that fit your budget and preference of choice.

 If you prefer a device that is easy to use and guarantee fast digitization of your music, then you can consider purchasing Stanton T62 that has a built-in CD recorder.
-This device suits those with no experience of record players as it allows a direct transfer of LPs to an iPod, iPhone or iPad touch.
+This device suits those with no experience of record players as it allows a direct transfer of LPs to an iPod, iPhone, or iPad touch.
 Besides, this device also has a slight tracking improvement features that make it an important device for DJs.
 Therefore, this machine is suitable for DJs and other users because it is easy to use and delivers quality sound.